keerah/SendTo_FFmpeg/README.md

 This works with Windows OS only.

 Each batch has a brief description of its functionality inside.

-SendTo_FFmpeg has its global settings: Path to FFmpeg, FFmpeg verbosity level, pause after encoding, and descriptive naming.
+SendTo_FFmpeg has its global settings:

+- Path to FFmpeg
+- FFmpeg verbosity level
+- Pause after encoding
+- Descriptive naming

 They affect all batches at once.
 You can change them by editing **sendtoffmpeg_settings.cmd**, their brief description is inside the file.

 If you put a copy of **sendtoffmpeg_settings.cmd** into the folder with your source video files, the scripts will use these settings instead of the globals, this lets you use different settings for different folders.